todoasap/Xades.Net.Normalized/README.EN.md

 INTRODUCTION
 -------------
 FirmaXadesNet is a C# library for creation of XAdES signatures.
-It is made by the Department of New Technologies of the Urban Planning Department of the Cartagena City Council.
-It is based on a modification of the XAdES starter kit developed by Microsoft France.
+Developed by the Department of New Technologies of the Urban Planning Department of the Cartagena City Council, it is based on a modification of the XAdES starter kit developed by Microsoft France.

 FEATURES